westseattle/platform/README.md

 # How to Build a Platform Game in Snap

+By Larry K

 ## Animating a Character

-A character should have multiple costumes representing each frame
+A character should have multiple costumes representing each frame.
+Right click on each of the images below and save them to your desktop.
+Drag these images to the costumes tab for your sprite in Snap.

 ![Costume 0](./costumes/0.png)
 ![Costume 1](./costumes/1.png)